MeraTutor/MeraTutor---Backend-Model/README.md

 MeraTutor - AI-powered virtual teacher ensures continuous, personalized learning remotely.

-### What's the problem?
+### Problem Statement

 The current education system, while robust in many ways, often fails to address the individual learning needs of students.
 Major challenges include:

-    • Inequitable Access: Students from underserved communities or with disabilities often lack access to tailored resources or support systems that address their specific learning challenges.
+* **Inequitable Access**: Students from underserved communities or those with disabilities often don’t get the personalized resources or support they need to help with their learning challenges.
+This leads to learning gaps and missed opportunities for success.

-These issues collectively contribute to achievement gaps, disengagement, and missed learning opportunities.
-The challenge is to create a system that delivers personalized learning 		experiences, offers real-time feedback, and promotes inclusivity regardless of students' abilities or backgrounds.
+* **Climate Change** : Natural disasters like floods, droughts, wildfires etc, made worse by climate change disturb education by damaging schools, forcing families to move, and causing temporary school closures.
+Vulnerable communities are hit the hardest, making it harder for kids to continue their education.

-Climate Change : Climate change-induced disasters such as floods, droughts, wildfires, and storms can disrupt education by destroying school infrastructure, displacing communities, or causing temporary school closures.
-Vulnerable communities are more likely to suffer from the prolonged effects of such events.Environmental disasters and climate-induced displacement can force families to move, interrupting children’s education and often placing them in environments where access to schools is limited or non-existent.
+* **Transportation Barriers**: In remote areas, students struggle to reach schools because of long distances, poor roads, or lack of affordable transport.
+Disasters like floods or landslides make getting to school even harder.

-Transportation Barriers: In geographically isolated regions, students may struggle to physically access schools due to long distances, poor roads, or a lack of affordable transportation.
-Natural disasters exacerbated by climate change, such as floods or landslides, can make school access even more difficult.
+* **Lack of Personalized Learning**: Many students find it difficult to keep up in traditional classrooms because lessons aren’t designed to match their learning pace or style.

-  • Lack of Personalized Learning: Many students struggle in traditional learning environments because lessons are not tailored to their pace or style of learning.
+* **Resource Constraints**: Teachers often have large class sizes and limited time, making it hard to give each student the individual attention they need.

-    • Resource Constraints: Teachers often have large classes and limited time, making it difficult to give personalized attention to each student.
+* **Assessment Gaps**: Traditional assessments don’t offer immediate feedback on how well a student understands a topic and fail to adapt to individual learning needs.

-    • Assessment Gaps: Traditional assessments do not provide real-time feedback on a student’s understanding and fail to adapt to individual learning needs.
+### How can technology help?